Kniepmann, Kathy, OTD, MPH, EdM, CHES, OTR/L

 Social participation and occupational performance for families who have adult relatives with stroke, or related conditions, self-management and wellness, information-seeking behaviors of family caregivers, culture, spirituality and religion

 Dr. Kniepmann is a guest presenter on social support, culture, spirituality, health education and public health topics.
-She mentors students who work in her lab.
-She also teaches two undergraduate courses every semester through the American Culture Studies department: Disability, Quality of Life & Community Responsibility, a public health elective, and Images of Disability in Film & Literature.
+She mentors students in OT 638, 648 and 658, as part of her Family Caregiving Lab.
+She also teaches two undergraduate courses every semester: Disability, Quality of Life & Community Responsibility, and Images of Disability in Film & Literature.
+Those courses are cross-listed in American Culture Studies, Urban Studies and Medical Humanities.

 Doctorate of Occupational Therapy (OTD), Washington University School of Medicine, Program in Occupational Therapy